OWI / DUI Expungements Michigan

 Responses will come back from these agencies and the documents are filed with the court.
 Ulitimiely, a hearing is set with the judge and your lawyer must articulate why you should have this offense set aside.

-From start to finish the average time is three to four months.
+From start to finish the average time is four to six months.

 Michigan Expungement Lawyer